 He also got involved in the illegal donut trade, and won a pair of nanobots in a county fair, and explored the "lower levels" of the Satellite of Love and discovered the mole people living there.

 Long-Runner Cast Turnover: The series lasted long enough to see every actor walk away for personal reasons.
 It began as a Mad Scientist and his assistant tormenting a janitor and his robots, but eventually ended as a megalomaniacal woman, a Doctor Zaiusexpy, and a brain guy tormenting an erstwhile temp worker and... well, the same robots, but with different voices.
 Joel, the creator and main host character, left the show to Mike in the middle of season five, neatly dividing the series (and fans) into two eras.
-Both hosts went on to start their own movie-mocking franchises in Cinematic Titanic and RiffTrax.
-Both of those shows feature a mutually exclusive subset of MST3K's cast (except for Mary Jo Pehl, who has appeared in both series).
+Both hosts went on to start their own movie-mocking franchises in Cinematic Titanic and RiffTrax, and both of those enterprises feature a mutually-exclusive subset of MST3K alumni (except for Mary Jo Pehl, who has appeared in both series).

 Long Runners: One year on Minneapolis local TV, seven years on Comedy Central, and three years on Sci-Fi... the show so nice, they canceled it twice.

 Long Title: The Mystery Science Theater 3000 Vice Presidential Command Performance Academy of Robots Choice Awards Preview Special.